US Mint rolls out quarter honoring Georgia barrier island

 ATLANTA (AP) — Can’t get enough of the Georgia coast?
 Then this could be your good-luck coin.

-The U.S. Mint has released a new quarter into circulation honoring Cumberland Island National Seashore.
+The U.S. Mint last week released a new quarter into circulation honoring Cumberland Island National Seashore.

-It’s the most recent of the mint’s “America the Beautiful Quarters Program,” which features designs depicting national parks and other significant sites around the country.
+It’s the most recent of the mint’s “America the Beautiful Quarters Program” featuring designs that depict national parks and other significant sites around the country.
+The program began in 2010 with quarters for some of the nation’s most iconic parks including Yellowstone and the Grand Canyon.

 Most Read Nation & World Stories